KyleG-Mitutoyo/Integrated-AI-Extension/README.md

   - **Snippet**: Send only the code you've highlighted.
   - **Function**: Choose from the list of functions in the active document.
   - **File**: Send the complete content of the active document.
-- **⚠️ Error to AI**: From the error list, right click an error or warning and select "Send to AI chat".
-It will send the error description and the line that has the error.
+- **⚠️ Error to AI**: From the error list, right click after selecting errors/warnings and click "Send to AI chat".
+It will send the error description(s) and the line with code that has the error.
 - **✨ Intelligent AI-to-VS Diffing**: Move code from the AI back to your editor with the "AI -> VS" button commands.
 You have full control of what gets replaced, with options similar to the VS -> AI commands.
 The extension can also intelligently analyze the AI's response to find the corresponding function or snippet in your file (turn on Auto Diff and Auto Function Match in the options).
 It then presents a **rich diff view**, allowing you to review changes line-by-line and accept, decline, or manually choose a different replacement.
 - **🔒 Automatic Backups**: Never lose work.
 When you accept a diff, the extension automatically creates a zip backup of your entire solution, giving you a restore point.
 There is also a manual backup button.
+- **Note**: All files such as backups, saved chat URLs, and restore info is saved locally on your PC.

 ## 🛠️ Installation